smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 1. Go to “Manifest” on the left navigation menu
    1. Search for “**accessTokenAcceptedVersion**” and set the value to **2**
    - ![Azure-Application](../../../../../Resources/Images/SM/Library/ServerOptions/azure-access-token.png "Azure - Manifest Access Token Version")
    1. Then search of the term “**resourceAppId**” and note down the value.
-This will be used as the **Audience** value in the SSO Configuration page in Solution Manager
+This will be used as the **Audience** value in the SSO configuration panel in Solution Manager
    - ![Azure-Application](../../../../../Resources/Images/SM/Library/ServerOptions/azure-audience-manifest.png "Azure - Manifest Audience Value")
 1. Restrict access to the application (optional).
    1. Go to Azure Active Directory -> Enterprise Applications > All applications and select the application you want to configure